jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 ## Input to the Experiment experiment

 Input to this experiment are from string text of the adaptsegmentstests.

+The experiment input is defined in the class ExerimentRequestMessage which takes in the experiment details along with the names of the input sequences file and the testing sequences file.

 Below mentioned code snippet shows the input data used for the experment